(updated Jan 2015)

 Once upon a time, Story of a Girl was going to be a movie.
 Right now that seems to be on hold.
 In any case, no, I can’t get you an audition for anything, sorry!
-In a book-to-movie scenario, authors aren’t really that involved.
+In most book-to-movie scenarios, authors aren’t really that involved.

-Do you read all your own email and stuff, or is it just a robot/droid or assistant replying to me?
+Do you read all your own mail and do your own social media, or is it just a robot/droid or assistant replying to me?